Certified Per-Instance Unlearning Using Individual Sensitivity Bounds: Implementation Details

-\subsection{CIFAR-10: non-linear unlearning and empirical privacy evaluation}
+For the Newton-step baseline, we sample a single Gaussian perturbation with scale $\sigma_{\mathrm{Guo}}=0.1$ and train the perturbed objective \eqref{eq:perturbed-objective-guo}.
+We do not use larger values of $\sigma_{\mathrm{Guo}}$, since they introduce a stronger bias in the learned solution and noticeably degrade utility.
+For each value of $T$, we apply the one-step Newton removal update and measure the retained-set gradient residual; see the last column in Table~\ref{tab:guo-gradient-residual-vs-T}.
+The resulting unlearning guarantee $\varepsilon$ is computed by plugging this residual $\widehat{\varepsilon}'_T$ into \eqref{eq:epsilon-guo}.

+\subsection{CIFAR-10: Non-Linear Unlearning and Empirical Privacy Evaluation}

 \paragraph{Dataset and splits.} We use the CIFAR-10 dataset, consisting of $50{,}000$ training images and $10{,}000$ test images of size $32\times32$ in $10$ classes.
-As in the MNIST experiments, we deliberately restrict the effective training set size and use only $n=500$ training points.
-This choice is intentional: privacy and unlearning guarantees typically improve with larger datasets, and we aim to avoid reporting favorable results driven primarily by dataset size rather than by the behavior of the unlearning mechanism itself.
-Working with a small $n$ highlights the intrinsic difficulty of targeted unlearning in non-linear models.

 We first subsample $5000$ images from the CIFAR-10 training split and $1000$ images from the test split, concatenate them, and then randomly select $n=500$ points for training.
 All remaining samples are used for test.
 The split is performed once using a fixed random permutation.

 \paragraph{Preprocessing and data augmentation.} Images are normalized using the standard CIFAR-10 channel-wise mean and standard deviation.
 For training, we apply random cropping with padding and random horizontal flips, followed by normalization.
 No additional data augmentation is used.
 All preprocessing operations are fixed once the random seed is set.